Click here for all Articulate 360 FAQs.

 Will e-learning courses with the responsive player track progress and results in my LMS?

 Yes.
-The responsive player only affects how the player is displayed.
+The responsive mobile player only affects how the player is displayed.
 It doesn't impact LMS tracking.

 The content will still track progress and results in AICC, SCORM, and Tin Can API (xAPI) learning management systems.
 Learners can even switch between their tablets/smartphones and their desktop/laptop computers in the middle of a course, and it'll still track properly in your LMS.

 Does the responsive player support touchscreen gestures?